 8) 1962 Ferrari 250 GTO Berlinetta

-Another record-breaking sale, the 1962 Ferrari 250 GTO Berlinetta is the most expensive car ever sold at auction.
+Another record-breaking sale, the 1962 Ferrari 250 GTO Berlinetta is the most expensive car ever sold at auction, as of 2021.

 Hailed as the “Holy Grail in collectable cars,” the Berlinetta was built to compete in the 3-litre class FIA World Championship in 1962.
 It won the 1962 GT championship and has over 15 wins to its name.
 It was also driven by Phil Hill, the first American Formula 1 World Champion.
 What’s more, it is also fit for street use.